EYE Spy by Tessa Buckley

 by Jill Murphy The Book Bag

-I’ve always wanted to be a writer.
+I always wanted to be a writer.
 I was about six when I wrote and illustrated my first story, and all through my childhood I was reading voraciously, writing stories, and keeping diaries.
 After I left school I went to Art College and worked in the field of architecture and design for some years before finally returning to writing after my children were born.
-I’ve been writing children’s fiction for a few years now, and working my way through an Open University history degree at the same time.
-Eye Spy is my first published novel.
+I have been writing children's fiction for a few years now, whilst working my way through an Open University history degree.
+The result has been the Eye Spy Series of mystery stories about two teen detectives in a seaside town.